This post was originally published in May 2011, and has been updated.

 Greens: We could all stand to get more green vegetables in our diets, and throwing something leafy into your morning smoothie is a good start.
 Try adding a handful of kale or spinach to the blender for some extra vitamins and minerals, including healthy polyphenols.
 You can also use a green-vegetable powder like Greens+ or some liquid greens like Vital Greens.

 Tea: Try replacing the water you’d usually include in your smoothie with some cooled tea.
 Nourishtea makes a great matcha powder — it’s made from ground whole green tea plants, and is full of antioxidants.
 Just add the powder to your smoothie mix.
-David’s Tea’s Happy Kombucha blend contains fermented kombucha tea, which has probiotics.
-And Tealish offers a variety of wellness teas aimed at relieving different ailments.
+And Tealish offers a variety of wellness teas that contain herbs to help with energy, sleep and digestion.

 Kefir: If you like to add a bit of yogurt or milk to your smoothie mixes, give kefir a try.
 It’s a fermented milk drink made with milk from cows, goats or sheep, and many people find it easier to digest than whole milk.
 You can also look for kefir made from soy or other dairy alternatives.